anthonp/anthonp.github.io/blogs/browser-history-forensics.md

 ## 1) Find the right Chrome History file (profiles + recency)

-The first goal is to identify which Chrome profile was active near the time `SuspiciousPDFConverter.exe` landed by selecting the most recently written `History` databases across profiles.
+The first goal is to identify which Chrome profile was active near the time `SuspiciousFile.exe` landed by selecting the most recently written `History` databases across profiles.

 ### PowerShell